mtorpey/wooden-ships/2-basic.md

 1. Crew sections designated as "TBP" during the Boarding Preparation Phase may now transfer as ordered to any friendly adjacent ship.

-2. Cross off the transferred crewsections on the "log" as if they were casualties, and make a note on a separate sheet of paper of the strengths of the transferred crew sections, and their present locations.
+2. Cross off the transferred crew sections on the "log" as if they were casualties, and make a note on a separate sheet of paper of the strengths of the transferred crew sections, and their present locations.
 Friendly crews ordered to transfer to ships which have